kaoutaar/Stutter-enhancer/README.md

 This project is developed and maintained by two primary contributors:

 - **Frontend Developer**: [@jsbloo](https://github.com/@jsbloo) </br>
-  The frontend developer focused on designing and implementing the UI, which facilitates the backend.
-The frontend app is built using modern web technologies: { React, Node.js, TypeScript, Vite } the frontend was designed to be as simple and intuitive as possible.
-The frontend app is containerized using Docker for easy deployment.
+  The frontend developer was responsible for designing and implementing a user interface that seamlessly integrates with the backend system.
+Built with modern web technologies—including React, Node.js, TypeScript, and Vite—the frontend application emphasizes simplicity and intuitive user experience.
+To streamline deployment, the application is containerized using Docker.

 - **Backend Developer**: [@kaoutaar](https://github.com/kaoutaar)